chaddjohnson/greatupsells/README.md

 ### Setup

-1. Create the `greatupsells-infrastructure` bucket if it does not exist.
+1. Create the `greatupsells-infrastructure2` bucket if it does not exist.
 1. Create a version of the app in the target Shopify Partners account for the target environment.
 1. In Shopify under App Setup, configure things as follows:
    1. Set "App URL" to the root of the Shopify Admin application, like so: